Introduction

 HotpotBio focuses on science, deferring policy and ethics to other forums.

 Although this position may not appeal to all, the benefit of clear values is cultivating an environment where everyone can concentrate on science.
-Organizational theory demonstrates that teams united by shared priorities and explicit expectations tend to foster more productive collaborations.
+Organizational theory demonstrates that teams united by shared priorities and explicit expectations foster more productive collaborations.

 I understand the anxiety around AI, but our culture is rooted in a deep study of technology history and societal progress.
 Throughout time, a consistent pattern has characterized the emergence of disruptive technology.
 This cycle was observed with books, computers, the web, and it's repeating again with AI.
 Fear dominates the discourse while concerned critics seek to curb capabilities and protect the masses.